mike-ward/mike-ward.github.io/_posts/2007-01-13-asp-net-data-binding-expression-syntax-tip.md

     <asp:Hyperlink NavigateUrl='<%# Container.ItemPermaLink %>'
       runat="server">permalink</asp:HyperLink>

 This is an example from a Bloget template I'm developing.
-The **<%# %>** contains a _data binding expression_.
-The **Container** is the naming container that Bloget is hosted in and is the standard way to access data bound objects in a template.
-When the template is realized, **Container.ItemPermaLink** will expand to the actual permalink for the item.
+The `<%# %>` contains a _data binding expression_.
+The `Container` is the naming container that Bloget is hosted in and is the standard way to access data bound objects in a template.
+When the template is realized, `Container.ItemPermaLink` will expand to the actual permalink for the item.
 So far so simple.

 Where I stumbled was when I wanted to build a custom link to Digg, a popular bookmarking site.
 The format of the URL to submit a link is as follows:

     http://digg.com/submit?phase=2&url=<link>&title=<title>

-The <link> and <title> portions are replaced by the link and title of the blog article at runtime.
-The documentation for [Data Binding Expressions](http://msdn2.microsoft.com/en-us/library/ms178366.aspx) and every [example](http://msdn2.microsoft.com/en-us/library/95k0273d.aspx) I could find suggest that only a _data binding expression_ can be contained in the **<%# %>** portion.
+The `<link>` and `<title>` portions are replaced by the link and title of the blog article at run time.
+The documentation for [Data Binding Expressions](http://msdn2.microsoft.com/en-us/library/ms178366.aspx) and every [example](http://msdn2.microsoft.com/en-us/library/95k0273d.aspx) I could find suggest that only a _data binding expression_ can be contained in the `<%# %>` portion.
 Well I'm here to say it ain't so!
 You can actually use C# (or VB) in these expressions.
 It may be common knowledge, but if it is, I couldn't find it.
 Armed with this new knowledge, it becomes straightforward to build the link.

     <asp:HyperLink NavigateURL='<%# string.Format(
       "http://digg.com/submit?phase=2&amp;url={0}&amp;title={1}",